DaniiL35/openu-auto-id/README.md

 ## 🚀 Overview
 The **OpenU Auto Login** Chrome Extension automates student ID entry for Open University of Israel's login pages.
 It retrieves and saves the student's ID from the personal data page and autofills it during login.

+> **Disclaimer:** This extension is **not affiliated, associated, authorized, endorsed by, or in any way officially connected to** Open University of Israel.
+It is an **independent project** created for personal convenience.

 ## 📌 Features
 - Auto-fills Student ID on login pages.
-- Fetches and stores Student ID from the OpenU personal data page.
+- Fetches & saves Student ID
-- One-click ID update via the popup.
+- Manual ID reset & update from the extension popup.
+- User-friendly interface with a clean and modern design.

 ## 🔧 Installation
 1. **Download the repository**